❯ parkerjones.dev

 Finding what you're missing: rtk discover

 The one I reach for when I want to tune things is rtk discover.
 It reads back through my Claude Code history and flags commands that burned tokens but aren't being proxied yet — the long tail of "oh, I run that a lot."
-It turns token optimization into a feedback loop instead of a guessing game: ship a filter, run for a week, ask discover what's still expensive, repeat.
+It turns token optimization into a feedback loop instead of a guessing game: see what's expensive, make sure it's routed through RTK, check gain a week later, repeat.

 When not to filter

-Filtering is lossy by definition, and sometimes I genuinely need the raw bytes — debugging a tool whose exact output format is the thing I'm investigating, or chasing a bug in a filter itself.
+Filtering is lossy by definition, and sometimes I genuinely need the raw bytes — debugging a tool whose exact output format is the thing I'm investigating.
 That's what rtk proxy <cmd> is for: run it completely untouched.
 Having a clean escape hatch is what makes aggressive default filtering safe.
-If the trim ever hides something I needed, I'm one command away from the truth.
+If a trim ever hides something I needed, I'm one command away from the truth.

 One footgun worth flagging: there's a name collision out there.
-If rtk gain erroring with "command not found," you've probably got reachingforthejack/rtk (a Rust Type Kit) on your PATH instead. which rtk sorts it out.
+If rtk gain errors with "command not found," you've probably got reachingforthejack/rtk (a Rust Type Kit) on your PATH instead of the token killer. which rtk sorts it out — the one you want is the Homebrew rtk formula.

 What I learned

-I went in thinking of this as a cost optimization, and it is — but the bigger payoff turned out to be context window hygiene.
+I started using RTK thinking of it as a cost optimization, and it is — but the bigger payoff turned out to be context window hygiene.
 Tokens are cheap-ish; context is scarce.
-Every line of noise I strip is a line that isn't crowding out something the model actually needs to remember three turns from now.
+Every line of noise it strips is a line that isn't crowding out something the model actually needs to remember three turns from now.
 The 90% I'm not paying for is nice.
 The 90% that isn't diluting the agent's attention is the real win.

 — Parker Jones, parkerjones.dev